jonasaraldi/vue-app-with-vuex/README.md

-# VueApplication
+# vue-app-with-vuex

-Scaffolding para aplicações Vue escaláveis
+Scaffolding for scalable Vue applications using Vuex.